 Conference Call Webcast

-Ashland will host a live webcast of its third-quarter conference call with securities analysts at 10 a.m.
-EST Wednesday, July 31, 2019.
-The webcast will be accessible through Ashland`s website at http://investor.ashland.com.
+Ashland will host a live webcast of its first-quarter conference call with securities analysts at 9 a.m.
+EST Tuesday, January 28, 2020.
+The webcast will be accessible through Ashland’s website at http://investor.ashland.com and will include a slide presentation.
 Following the live event, an archived version of the webcast and supporting materials will be available for 12 months.

 Use of Non-GAAP Measures

-Key items, which are set forth on Table 8 and page 13 of the slide presentation accompanying this release, are defined as financial effects from significant transactions that, either by their nature or amount, have caused short-term fluctuations in net income and/or operating income which Ashland does not consider to most accurately reflect Ashland`s underlying business performance and trends.
-Further, Ashland believes that providing supplemental information that excludes the financial effects of these items in the financial results will enhance the investor`s ability to compare financial performance between reporting periods.
+Key items, which are set forth on Table 8 of this release, are defined as financial effects from significant transactions that, either by their nature or amount, have caused short-term fluctuations in net income and/or operating income which Ashland does not consider to most accurately reflect Ashland’s underlying business performance and trends.
+Further, Ashland believes that providing supplemental information that excludes the financial effects of these items in the financial results will enhance the investor’s ability to compare financial performance between reporting periods.

-Tax-specific key items, which are set forth on Table 8 and page 13 of the slide presentation accompanying this release, are defined as financial transactions, tax law changes or other matters that fall within the definition of key items as described above.
+Tax-specific key items, which are set forth on Table 8 of this release, are defined as financial transactions, tax law changes or other matters that fall within the definition of key items as described above.
 These items relate solely to tax matters and would only be recorded within the income tax caption of the Statement of Consolidated Income.
-As with all key items, due to their nature, Ashland does not consider the financial effects of these tax-specific key items on net income to be the most accurate reflection of Ashland`s underlying business performance and trends.
+As with all key items, due to their nature, Ashland does not consider the financial effects of these tax-specific key items on net income to be the most accurate reflection of Ashland’s underlying business performance and trends.